grandchild/flatcrawler/README.md

 ## How it works

 The configuration takes a list of website URLs which are searched for certain strings, that indicate whether any appartments are available or not.
 If there are, all URLs pointing to exposes are extracted via a pattern, and sent out in an email.

 ## Usage

 Copy `config-default.py` to a new `config.py` and edit the `MailConfig` class at the bottom to include your email address and your login password.

-You can also add new webpages along the lines of the existing ones...
-Let me know (PR maybe) if there are any more one should add.
+You can also add new webpages in `sites.py` along the lines of the existing ones...
+Let me know (create an issue, or a pull request maybe) if there are any more one should add.

 ## Python